Unraveling Misinformation Propagation in LLM Reasoning: Model Setup

 Regarding fine-tuning, we collect 1,054 instruction-response pairs from four math datasets (\Section~\ref{sec:main:setup}), separate from the test set.
 These pairs include cases where the LLM corrects misinformation in the instruction and reaches the correct final answer.
 For each training example, the system and user messages follow the \prompting instruction in \Appendix~\ref{sec:appendix:prompt_design:instruction}.
 The assistant message consists of a chain-of-thought (CoT) that starts by factually correcting (\texttt{F-Corr}) the misinformation, as detailed in \Appendix~\ref{sec:appendix:prompt_design:self_correction_cot_syn}.
 The remaining steps are generated with \texttt{gpt-4o-2024-08-06} and verified to include the ground truth answer.
-We fine-tune the model using the default OpenAI API parameters (\texttt{n\_epochs=3}, \texttt{batch\_size=2}, \texttt{learning\_rate\_multiplier=1.8}).
+We fine-tune GPT-4o-mini using the default OpenAI API parameters (\texttt{n\_epochs=3}, \texttt{batch\_size=2}, \texttt{learning\_rate\_multiplier=1.8}).
 The training loss drops from 0.5287 to 0.0303.
 We compare GPT‑4o‑mini's performance in both original and misinformed settings across four setups: a base model without instructions or fine-tuning, the model with explicit instructions, the model with fine-tuning, and the model with both instructions and fine-tuning.
+For Llama-3.2-3B and DeepSeek-R1-Distilled-Qwen-2.5-1.5B models, we fine-tune them with LoRA using the TogetherAI API and set \texttt{n\_epochs=3}, \texttt{batch\_size=32}, \texttt{learning\_rate=1e-5}, \texttt{lora\_r=64}, \texttt{lora\_alpha=128}, \texttt{lora\_dropout=0.0}, and \texttt{lora\_trainable\_modules='all-linear'}.
+All other parameters are by default from TogetherAI API.
+We only compare the performance before and after fine-tuning in the misinformed setting to observe whether fine-tuning with explicit corrections improves performance.